GiovanniDw/functional-programming/README.md

 # Functional Programming

-Functional Programming, a course that's part of the [Tech Track](https://github.com/cmda-tt), this Track is given at [CMDA](https://github.com/cmda).
+Functional Programming is a course that's part of the [Tech Track](https://github.com/cmda-tt) given at [CMDA](https://github.com/cmda).

 [For more information about this course and the Tech Track 〉](https://github.com/cmda-tt/course-20-21)
 [The Wiki for my documented process for this course 〉](https://github.com/GiovanniDw/functional-programming/wiki)